rust-lang/rfcs/text/3735-field-projections.md

 let _: &Container<i32> = project::<field_of!(Container<Foo>, bar)>(&x);
 ```

-The implementation of the `Field` trait sets the associated types and constant like this:
+The implementation of the `UnalignedField` trait sets the associated types and constant like this:
 - `Base = Container<Foo>`
 - `Type = Container<i32>`
 - `OFFSET = offset_of!(Foo, bar)`